ykim92/cdmmobilewebadd/README.md

 Future Plan
 ----------------
-A potential 'next step' from this plugin prototype is pulling up the collection's custom fields with CONTENTdm API and use those instead of the hard-coded default metadata fields.
+A potential 'next step' from this plugin prototype would be using the collection's custom fields instead of the hard-coded default metadata fields.